lonkaars/blog/posts/redpwn2021.md

 0x7fffffffd758: 0x6161616161616161
 ```

 Jackpot!
-We've overwritten 16 bytes of the adress that the `cmp` instruction
+We've overwritten 16 bytes of the address that the `cmp` instruction
 reads.
 Let's try setting it to `0xff` instead, so we get a shell.
 Python 3 is
 not that great for binary exploitation, so the code for this is a little bit
 ugly, but if it works, it works!